nikita-moor/dictionaries/docs/hunspell.md

 # Hunspell: words normalization

 Latin is an inflected language, so a word could have several forms but dictionaries usually contain only its normal form, such as nominative singular for nouns.
-For this reason, one cannot simply copy an unknown word into GoldenDict, but need to manually type its correct form.
+For this reason, one cannot simply copy an unknown word into GoldenDict, but has to manually type its correct form.

 Hunspell is a spell checking system, also able to produce lemmas, i.e. normal forms of the words, so, for example, word "puellam" will be transformed to "puella", which significantly simplifies work with dictionaries.